adrianlarion/simple-awk/README.md

 #### Note about lines/records fields/words
 * Usually you'll want to keep working with records which are "lines".
 That is - strings delimited by newlines.
-I'll also be refering to records as lines to make things simpler.
+I'll also be referring to records as lines to make things simpler.
 * You can change how awk interprets records.
 Then records will be other things which are not "lines" (like strings separated by commas for example).
 * The same goes for fields.
 Fields are strings separated by space by default.
 You can change this of course to have the separator be a comma or something else.
 * Because I just told you you'll know that a record is a line by default.
 But you could change it to something else (by changing the RS - the Record Separator).
 You also know that a field is a word (separated by space) by default - but you could change it by changing the FS - Field Separator.